veelenga/veelenga.github.io/_posts/2026-09-17-the-ai-inbox.markdown

 Answer with the link, one line.
 A routine fills in the rest.
 {% endhighlight %}

 No project, no tags, no people, no format to follow.
-A title, a body, and a link back.
-A person typing a line straight into the Notion inbox does exactly the same job, and the next step can't tell the difference.
+Just a title, a body, and a link back.
+The quick prompt, the skill and a person typing straight into Notion all do the same job, and the organizing step can't tell the difference.

-That next step is the second skill, `memo-organize`, and it's where all the organizing happens.
+The real work lives in `memo-organize`.
 It picks the project, finds the people behind every spelling of a name, checks each note with a small script, and rewrites the summaries.
 That takes about sixty lines of rules, against the few lines above.
 Organizing is the part that grows, and the only part to change when the rules do.

-### Where it fits
+## Where it fits

 The same shape works anywhere things arrive faster than we can organize them: